Lithia22/CPT113_Assignment_1/README.md

    - Launch Dev-C++ on your computer.

 3. **Open the project:**
-   - Go to File > Open Project/File...
+   - Go to File > Open Project/File.
-   - Navigate to the MyPaddy folder you downloaded.
+   - Navigate to the CPT113_Assignment_1 folder you downloaded.
    - Select `MyPaddy.cpp` file, and open it.

 4. **Compile the program:**